yumiyacchi/yumiyacchi/README.md

 - 👋 Hi, I’m @yumiyacchi
 - 👀 I’m interested in Coding, Cooking, Music and Videogames
-- 🌱 I’m currently learning Kotlin, Python, JavaScript
+- 🌱 I’m currently learning C#, Kotlin and KMP for Mobile, PHP and WooCommerce
-- 💞️ I’m looking to collaborate on: Anything game related or web development.
+- 💞️ I’m looking to collaborate on: Anything requiring Game audio scripting, Mobile applications with cool ideas
-- 📫 How to reach me IG:@yumiyacchi_music, BSky:@yumiyacchithedj
+- 📫 How to reach me IG:@yumiyacchi_music.
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I also do audio production.
+- ⚡ Fun fact: I also do audio production for high end firms.

 <!---
 yumiyacchi/yumiyacchi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.